Faraja17/rps-game-js/README.md

 # Rock, Paper, Scissors Game in JavaScript

 Descripton: I am currently studying Python by reading and coding along with [Al Sweigart's book *Automate the Boring Stuff*](https://automatetheboringstuff.com/).
 At the end of Chapter 2, I learned how to code a Rock, Paper, Scissors game.
 Here, I use what I learned in the lesson to code a similar game in JavaScript.
+7/20/22 I have updated the game from the original JavaScript text-based flow to a GUI interface with HTML, CSS, and image files!

 ## Table of contents